By Sheila, Kenya

 Sister Lily said, “It’s really not easy for us to recognize that we believe in God to gain blessings instead out of real love for Him.
 This is God’s enlightenment and guidance—thanks be to God!
 We don’t fully understand the truth regarding what kind of person really can get into the kingdom of heaven, which is why these kinds of confusions arise.
 In fact, many believers think that even though we frequently sin and cannot uphold God’s teachings, as long as we confess to the priest, do a lot of good deeds, and continue to work, give things up, and expend for God we will be accepted by God.
 Then when He comes, we’ll get into the kingdom of heaven.
 But is this perspective correct?
 Is there any basis for this in God’s word?
 By looking through the Bible we can readily discover that neither Yahweh nor the Lord Jesus said anything like that, nor did the Holy Spirit.
 Those were Timothy’s words; they are human words, and they just represent a personal opinion.
 The only portions in the Bible that are the word of God, that are the truth are those spoken by Yahweh, those spoken by Yahweh through prophets, and those from the Lord Jesus.
 The disciples’ and apostles’ words are not the truth and in spite of the fact that they’re recorded in the Bible, they are just words of man and they only represent their personal experiences and understandings of God’s words, and their own views.
 Even though they do contain the enlightenment of the Holy Spirit, they can’t be referred to as the words of God.
 This is why we have to go by the words of God on something so important as entering the kingdom of heaven.
 If we act according to the words of man we’ll very likely stray from the Lord’s way.

 “So then what kind of person can actually get into the kingdom of heaven?
 The Lord told us very clearly: ‘Not every one that saith to me, Lord, Lord, shall enter into the kingdom of heaven: but he that doth the will of my Father who is in heaven, he shall enter into the kingdom of heaven’ (Matthew 7:21).
 We can see from God’s words that when God weighs whether people meet the standards for entering the kingdom of heaven, it’s not according to how much they gave up or expended themselves, but it’s according to whether they follow the heavenly Father’s will.
 That is, those whomust be people who cast off sin and achieve purification, who adhere to God’s way, and are able to obey, love, and worship Him.
 If we work hard, give things up, and expend ourselves a lot but don’t adhere to God’s words, instead frequently sinning and opposing God, then we are evildoers and cannot enter the kingdom of heaven.
 Just like the Jewish Pharisees who opposed the Lord—they were always in the temple serving God and they traveled to the ends of the earth spreading the of Yahweh.
 In people’s eyes, they worked very hard, gave up a lot, and gave everything they had and should have been most worthy of God’s approval.
 However, God condemned them as hypocrites and cursed them, saying that they were the ilk of poisonous snakes and sons of hell.
 The Pharisees had that kind of outcome mainly because, in spite of their hard work, behind it all they were conducting transactions with God in exchange for God bestowing blessings upon them.
 It was particularly to maintain their own status and their living.
 The Pharisees were arrogant by nature and lacking any reverence for God.
 They didn’t exalt or bear witness to God in their sermons, but instead always showed themselves off and used their superficial good behavior to hoodwink believers.
 They brought believers in front of themselves to have them worship, look up to, and follow them instead of God.
 When the Lord Jesus was working, the Pharisees became open enemies of the Lord to protect their status and living, madly condemning and blaspheming the Lord Jesus.
 They did everything in their power to prevent believers from following Him, and ultimately even went into league with the Roman government to nail Him to the cross.
 This seriously offended God’s disposition and earned them punishment from God.
 This proves that even if people are able to work hard and give some things up, it doesn’t mean that they are those who follow .
 Without being cleansed of their sins, even if they do make sacrifices and expend themselves, they may still do evil and oppose God.
 If we hold ourselves up to this, we see that even though we seem to work hard on the outside and we are happy to be good Samaritans, helping and supporting our brothers and sisters, our aim is to be blessed and get into the kingdom of heaven.
 When God blesses us we give thanks and praise to Him, but when we encounter difficulties or disasters, we misunderstand and blame God, or even betray Him.
-We’re bombastic in our work and sermons, bearing witness to how much we’ve suffered and how much work we’ve done so that other believers approve of us, look up to us, and adore us.
+We’re bombastic in our work and sermons, bragging about how much we’ve suffered and how much work we’ve done so that other believers approve of us, look up to us, and adore us.
 It’s not to repay God’s love or allow believers to understand God’s will and requirements, but it’s to seek name and status.
 When we encounter undesirable people, events, or things in our lives we lose our temper and cannot adhere to the word of God.
 The list goes on.
 We can see from this that our hard work, sacrifices, and efforts are not to love or satisfy God, but are just transactional, to exploit and cheat God to satisfy our own ambitions and desires.
 How could people like us who are constantly living in sin be considered those who follow the heavenly Father’s will?
 God is holy and He requires us to thoroughly cast off the binds of sin and achieve purification—that’s the only way we’ll be able to see His face.
 But we are currently filled with filth, so how could we be brought into the heavenly kingdom by God?
-Only by casting of sinfulness and becoming people who observe God’s will can we gain God’s approval and be worthy of entering the kingdom of heaven.”
+Only by casting off sinfulness and becoming people who observe God’s will can we gain God’s approval and be worthy of entering the kingdom of heaven.”

 While listening to this, I thought, “It’s true.
 God never said that people who work and suffer a lot will be able to get into the kingdom of heaven.
 Instead, He said that only those who follow the will of the heavenly Father will get in.
 It turns out that all these years of sticking to Timothy’s words we’ve been wrong, and it’s entirely contrary to what God requires.
 When I think of these past years, even though I’ve been toiling away in the church and doing lots of good deeds, it was all to be blessed and get into the kingdom of heaven—it was just to conduct transactions with God, not at all for the sake of loving and satisfying Him.
 In addition, I still blame God when I encounter adversity and after I do something wrong I still argue and lie on my own behalf.
 Even after confessing I continue to sin frequently.
 How could I be considered someone who follows God’s will?”
 At this point, I said to Sister Lily, “I always used to think that working hard would get me a ticket into the kingdom of heaven, but through today’s fellowship on these Scriptures I’ve realized that this kind of faith is not in line with God’s will.
 I’ve also come to see that only those who cast off sin and are cleansed, and become people who can uphold God’s will can enter into the kingdom of heaven.
 But I am still bound by sin and I don’t know how I can escape from this and be cleansed.
 Can you share more fellowship with me?”